suntar/tcl-device_role/Readme.md

 DeviceRole library can be useful.
 For example, a program for NMR measurements can use a device with a "sweeper" role to sweep field (or frequency), and a device with "gauge" role to perform some measurements and get values.
-Various power supplies and lock-in amplifiers can be used as these "sweeper" and "gauge" devices.
+Various devices can be used as these "sweeper" and "gauge" devices.
+One device can have many roles.

 #### Channels

-Sometimes it is useful to specify which "channel" of the device should be used for the role.
+Sometimes it is useful to specify which "channel" of the device used for the role.
 It can be done in this way.
 Consider a lock-in amplifier, which has 4 auxilary outputs for setting DC voltage.
 Consider a device role "voltage_supply" which can set voltage on any device.
 Then you can write
 ```tcl
 set dev [DeviceRole lockin0:2 voltage_supply]
 ```
 This means, that channel 2 of device lockin0 should be used as a "voltage_supply".
+Note that this channel specification depend on a device models and can contain any device-specific parameter.
+For example, one can write a "gauge" role driver for a multimeter which can understand channels R,V,I for resistance, voltage or current measurements.

 ---
 ## Existing roles: